MESA Guidelines for Evaluating Digital Scholarship

 MESA Guidelines for Evaluating Digital Scholarship for the purpose of Hiring, Tenure & Promotion

-Every aspect of academic work is digital today to some degree, including library catalogs, word processing, basic data management, scanned and OCR’ed materials, publication, indexing, and archiving.
+Every aspect of academic work is digital today to some degree, including library catalogs, word processing, basic data management, scanning materials and processing them to include Optical Character Recognition, publication, indexing, and archiving.
 However, a gap has emerged between scholars for whom these kinds of operations describe the extent of their digital scholarly operating sphere, enormous in itself, and scholars who rely on and experiment with less familiar, more computationally demanding possibilities, for example: text encoding, Geographical Information Systems, relational databases, linked data, and network analysis.

 Digital scholarship poses unique challenges for scholars, specifically in their professional relationships to their institutions and to their colleagues.
 Today, whether or not individuals are engaged personally in digital scholarship, they are almost universally obliged to engage with this scholarship through the work of their colleagues.
 Where this engagement includes an obligation to evaluate and make recommendations for the purposes of hiring, review, tenure and promotion, difficulties and tensions regularly emerge.